Falco Daemon Arguments

 -r <rules_file> Rules file or directory to be loaded.
 This option can be passed multiple times.
 Falco defaults to the

 values in the configuration file when this option is not specified.
+Only files with .yml or .yaml extension

 --support Print support information, including version, rules files used, loaded configuration, etc., and exit.
 The